-Section Section Testing Time Required Materials Start Time Stop Time Sections 1-4 Grade 3: 40 Minutes Test books Rulers Pencils Scratch paper Calculators (Sections 2 and 4 ONLY) End of all Sections - Students Stop
+Section Section Testing Time Required Materials Start Time Stop Time Sections 1-4 40 Minutes per Section Test books Rulers Pencils Scratch paper Calculators (Sections 2 and 4 ONLY for all students) End of each Section - Students Stop

 You may not have any unapproved electronic devices at your desk.
 Making calls, texting, and taking pictures are not allowed.
 If you have any electronic devices, including cell phones, with you right now, please turn them off and raise your hand.
 If you are found to have unapproved electronic devices during testing, your test might not be scored.